simonZhou86/simonZhou86.github.io/_pages/about.md

 ## 🔥 News
 - (Apr.
-2024), Our paper on conditional generation of brain tumor ROIs has been accepted to MIDL 2024, See you in Paris!
+2024), Our paper on conditional generation of brain tumor ROIs has been accepted to MIDL 2024, see you in Paris!
 [OpenReview link](https://openreview.net/forum?id=LLoSHPorlM)
 - (Feb.
 2024), One paper submitted to MIDL 2024
 - (Jan.
 2024), I compeleted my Master of Science in Computer Science degree at the University of Toronto
 - (Jan.
 2024), I started to be a TA for CSC413H1, Neural Networks and Deep Learning at the University of Toronto